 Hot jungle air, colorful macaws, but also the noise of the street in Puerto Maldonado...
 This is the working atmosphere of our Peruvian rainforest conservation organization in the most biodiverse place on earth.

 Our mission here is to save the last remnants of contiguous rainforest in Peru.
 They are fiercely contested.
 Land is coveted for agriculture, timber and gold mining.
-Roads cut habitats and from there the herringbone pattern of clear-cutting eats into the forest.
+Roads cut habitats and from there, the fishbone pattern of clear-cutting spreads into the forest.

-Working with the people of the region and developing joint projects such as agroforestry for sustainable livelihoods are at the core of our work here.
+Working with locals and developing joint projects, such as agroforestry for sustainable livelihoods, are at the core of our work here.
 Without them, rainforest conservation would be unthinkable.

 Our big goal, the international protection of wilderness, we put into practice every day in many different projects, piece by piece.